nuxeo-sandbox/nuxeo-labs-aws-textract-connector/README.md

 Sends the blob at `blobXPath` to Textract Analyze API.

-* If the blob is a single-page document then WARNING: The plugin assume it is stored in a S3 bucket.
-If it is not the case, it will fail.
+* If the blob is a single-page document and is stored in a S3 bucket (via the Nuxeo S3BinaryManager), it is sent as-is (more precisely, a reference to the S3 object is used by Textract, saving time).
+Else, the blob is sent => check size limitation of the Textract service (max 5MB at the time of this writing)
-* If the blob is a pdf and has multiple pages, the plugin sends each page one by one and concatenate the results.
+* If the blob is a pdf _and_ has multiple pages, the plugin sends each page one by one and concatenate the results.
   * When `returnRawJson` is `false`, the plugin also cleans up duplicates.
 Each WORD or LINE is separated from the next with e linefeed.
   * When `returnRawJson` is `true`, it returns a JSON array as string, with each element correspondiung to the raw JSON as returned by the service for the page.
     * This means WARNING: Each element of the array will state it is page #1